 Starting our International Adoption Process

 We started our process in Feb 2010, with minor paperwork snags (to be expected), we got our referral on our anniversary in June, we traveled in October and met him….there are no other experiences, that I have had, that could’ve prepared me for the awe, love and deep fulfillment as when I stepped off the plane onto the soil of a country I loved so very much.
 It was like I was home.
 Bizarre feeling beings I had never been there before.
 It was instant.

 The Feeling of Home in Ethiopia

-The noise, the smells, the sights, the people….it was overwhelming.
+When we were International Adoption Africa Bound, I heard the noise, the smells, the sights, the people.
+It was overwhelming.
 It was a smoggy piece of heaven.
 Then, to drive up, see the orphanage and these giant iron gates open and to see the faces of all these children………..words can not describe.
 We were instantly surrounded by children (there were 83, in all)….all who wanted a hug, a hand, to play ball, candy, bubbles, they all wanted to be loved.

 My Dream Becomes a Reality

 I scanned the crowd, and my eyes landed on this sweet little boy, sitting by himself with his soccer ball, not paying attention to anyone.
 I touched my husband’s arm and said: “there he is.”
 My heart leaped, I couldn’t move, I couldn’t find my words…my body moved without my knowledge.
 It was almost like I was floating to him.
 I squatted down, beside him and made eye contact.